ralzina/Project1-TOC/readme.md

 ### Making changes to the code and running the test cases of your own
 ----------------

 * Here is the folder structure that every student should make changes to.
 This is personalized for SAT, but the others are similar.
+The src directory hold the code you want to modify.

 ```
 .